Welcome to Sts. Simon and Jude’s Children’s Liturgy of the Word (CLOW)!

 When and how do children participate?

 Children attend Mass with their parents and join the assembly for the introductory rites.
 The children are called forth, given a blessing and dismissed, by the presider, after opening prayer.
 They are led by a team of trained adult catechists.
-CLOW takes place in the Franciscan Rooms, which is close to the church.
 Children will hear the Word of God proclaimed and reflect upon its meaning in their lives.
 At the conclusion of the liturgy of the word, the children will rejoin their parents to continue the celebration of the liturgy of the Eucharist.

 Who are the leaders of CLOW?

 CLOW leaders are members of the parish.
-These adult leaders receive training on requirements and different way of doing CLOW.
+These adult leaders receive training on requirements and different ways of doing CLOW safely.
+Appropriate guidelines and protocols will be followed.
 Also, all adults working with children in the parish are required to be fingerprinted and complete safe environment training.